Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/quiz1.md

 # Quiz 1 Study Guide
 Quiz 1 will be open note and open book and will be given via gradescope.
-You will have 3 days after a quiz is released to complete the quiz either during lab time in class or on your own time.
 The quiz will take approximately 30min - 1hour to complete.

 To prepare for the quiz review the class slide decks, activities, worksheets, and assignments related to the topics below.